Nikopol is a city located in Dnepropetrovsk region of central Ukraine. From the end of the 19th century, it was an important industrial center.

 - polygraphic and food industries.

-On June 21, 1971, a unique event happened in the history of world archaeology.
+On June 21, 1971, a unique event happened in the history of archaeology.

-7 km to the west of Nikopol, near the settlements Alexeyevka and Kapulovka, there is a grave of legendary ataman from Zaporozhye Ivan Sirko (in 1676, he signed the famous letter to Turkish sultan Mekhmet IV, this fact was depicted in famous Ilya Repin’s painting).
+About 7 km to the west of Nikopol, near the settlements Alexeyevka and Kapulovka, there is a grave of the legendary ataman from Zaporozhye Ivan Sirko.